SoftED: Metrics for Soft Evaluation of Time Series Event Detection: Experimental evaluation

 \section{Experimental evaluation}

-SoftED metrics were submitted to an experimental evaluation to analyze their contribution against the traditional hard metrics and the NAB score, both being the current state-of-the-art detection scoring methods \cite{lavin_evaluating_2015}.
-The proposed metrics are evaluated based on two complementary analyses: (i) a quantitative analysis of the effects of the incorporated temporal tolerance in event detection evaluation; and (ii) a qualitative analysis of its contribution under different scenarios.
+SoftED metrics were submitted to an experimental evaluation to analyze their contribution against the traditional hard metrics and the NAB score, the current state-of-the-art detection scoring methods \cite{lavin_evaluating_2015}.
+The SoftED metrics are evaluated based on both complementary analyses: quantitative and qualitative.
 For that, a large set of computational experiments were performed with the application of several different methods for event detection in real-world and synthetic time series datasets containing ground truth event data.
 Detection results were evaluated based on SoftED, hard, and NAB metrics.
 First, this section describes the adopted time series datasets and experimental settings.
 Finally, the quantitative and qualitative results are presented.